noahzarro/netsec/exercises/ex5-VPNs/exercise-5.md

 *Solution*: Your solution here.

 **4.2.** (3 points)
-In TLS 1.2, the handshake is run on top of the record protocol without encryption.
-This means that if the client is providing a certificate, it will leak its own identity (you may remember that TLS 1.3, instead, encrypts all of the handshake messages after the ServerHello).
+In TLS, the handshake is run on the record protocol, initially without encryption.
+Until version 1.2, the whole handshake was unencrypted (and the authenticity of individual messages was only confirmed in the Finished messages), which meant that a client providing a certificate would send their identity in plain text.
+TLS 1.3 creates "handshake keys" from the Diffie--Hellman key exchange and uses these keys to encrypt messages starting from the ServerCertificate; in particular, the (optional) client certificate is protected.
 How does the IPsec IKEv2 tackle this problem?
 What security implications does this have in the presence of an active (MitM) attacker?
+(Note: The original version of this question incorrectly stated that the whole handshake of TLS 1.3 was unencrypted.)

 *Solution*: Your solution here.